mmichlin66/mmichlin66.github.io/mimcss/guide/activation-scheduling.md

 ## Custom Schedulers
 Mimcss allows writing custom schedulers, which can be a reasonable approach for component authoring libraries or for applications that have a particular way of synchronizing DOM writing operations.

-A custom scheduler is a JavaScript object that implements the `IScheduler` interface.
+A custom scheduler is a JavaScript class that implements the `IScheduler` interface.
 The custom scheduler object should be registered with Mimcss using the `registerScheduler` function.
-This function returns the number identifying the new scheduler type and this number should be passed to the `setDefaultSchedulerType` functions in order to set the new scheduler as the default one.
+This function returns the number identifying the new scheduler type and this number should be passed to the `setDefaultSchedulerType` function in order to set the new scheduler as the default one.

 Once the custom scheduler is registered and set as the default, all calls to the `activate`, `deactivate`, `IStyleRule.setProp`, `forceDOMUpdate` and `cancelDOMUpdate` functions will be accumulated by the Mimcss scheduling infrastructure and the scheduler object's methods will be called: